karthickrajas/karthickrajas.github.io/_posts/2024-10-19-Maximum-Likelihood-Estimate-of-Batting-averages.md

 Statistics play a huge role, behind the scenes, in any modern sport.
 For those who enjoy movies, there is no better way to explain it than watching `money ball` staring brad pitt.

 This is true for cricket as well & one of the metrics that is important for cricket is player's batting average.
-Batting average is common statistical measure to evaluate a player's performance across several innings ( Most importantly during the recent tenture).
+Batting average is common statistical measure to evaluate a player's performance across several innings (especially during recent times).

 ### How are batting averages calculated ?